Gulf Coast Council: Camps

 In 1961, the Spanish Trail Scout Reservation (STSR) was founded in the Gulf Coast Council.
 STSR is one of the largest Scout reservations in the southeast.
 It offers a full range of facilities including: a 40 acre lake for swimming, canoeing, and fishing; a dining hall; and many places to camp.
 There are two camps on the STSR, Camp Euchee and Camp Jambo, each with full camping facilities.

 Order of the Arrow

-Yustaga Lodge #385 was founded in 1948 by Ted Childress and Norman Savellea.
-A chief and eleven braves from the Alibamu Lodge, Tukabatchee Area Council of Montgomery, Alabama came to the Gulf Coast Council’s Camp Big Heart on May 21–22, 1948 and inducted 24 new arrowmen.
-The Yustaga Lodge also has a wide variety of patches.
-Some of its lodge flaps and other patches can be seen here.
-The word Yustaga means the "Drinker of the Fire Water."
+Yustaga Lodge was founded in 1948 thanks to the foresight and efforts of Ted Childress and Norman Savelle, Field Scout Executives of the Gulf Coast Council.
+That year, a chief and eleven braves from Alibamu Lodge #179 of the Tukabatchee Area Council of Montgomery, Alabama visited the Gulf Coast Council's Camp Big Heart on May 21–22, 1948, where they bestowed the title of Honor Camper and Order of the Arrow member upon 24 Scouts and Scouters.